Effects of adaptive acceleration response of birds on collective behaviors: Linear stability analysis of a two-bird system

-Equation (\ref{evolu2}) with the reaction time $\tau_{i}$ in response to the acceleration is one example of neutral delay differential equations, where a delay is considered in the terms with the highest order of derivative, i.e. acceleration in our case \cite{hale2013,kuan,bray}.
-In neutral delay differential equations, even small delays can have large effects on stability of the systems \cite{kuan,kolm}.
+Equation (\ref{maineq1}) with the reaction time $\tau_{i}$ in response to the acceleration is one example of neutral delay differential equations, where a delay is considered in the terms with the highest order of derivative, i.e., acceleration in our case \cite{hale2013introduction,kuang1993delay,bray1966bifurcation}.
+In neutral delay differential equations, even minor delays can have significant effects on the stability of the systems \cite{kuang1993delay,kolmanovskii1986stability}.

-Here we briefly present the standard stability analysis for the model in Eq. (\ref{evolu2}) without the third potential term when $N=2$.
-Given two birds, $i=1,2$, we assume that the two birds are flying with the same velocity $\mathbf{v}_1=\mathbf{v}_2=(v_x^*,v_y^*)^T$, and with the same reaction time $\tau_1=\tau_2=\tau$.
-Let $s$ be the distance between two birds, as $|\mathbf{x}_2-\mathbf{x}_1 |=s$.
-Note that, since the communication function $g(s)$ monotonically decreases, $g(s)$ grows as two birds are getting closer.
+Here we briefly present the standard stability analysis for the model in Eq (\ref{maineq1}) without the fourth potential term when $N=2$.
+Given two birds, $i=1,2$, we assume that the two birds are flying with the same velocity $\textbf{v}_1=\textbf{v}_2=(v_x^*,v_y^*)^T$, and with the same reaction time $\tau_1=\tau_2=\tau$.
+Let $s$ be the distance between two birds, as $|\textbf{x}_2-\textbf{x}_1 |=s$.
+Note that, since the adjacent function $g(s)$ monotonically decreases, $g(s)$ grows as two birds are getting closer.
 Here we treat $g(s)$ as a parameter, assuming that the relative position of two birds $s$ is fixed in the analysis.

-We can reformulate the velocity part of Eq. (\ref{evolu2}) as
+We can reformulate the velocity part of Eq (\ref{maineq1}) as

-where $\mathbf{F}(\mathbf{u},\mathbf{v})=H_1g(s)(\mathbf{v}-\mathbf{u})+\alpha(1-|\mathbf{u}|^2)\mathbf{u},$ $\mathbf{G}(\mathbf{u},\mathbf{v})=H_2 \left(g(s) \mathbf{v}\right)$, $\displaystyle{\mathbf{\bar{u}}(t)=\mathbf{u}(t-\tau)}$ and $\displaystyle{\mathbf{\bar{v}}(t)=\mathbf{v}(t-\tau)}$.
-We set a solution of Eq. (\ref{redu}) around the aligned formation $\mathbf{v}_1=\mathbf{v}_2=(v_x^*,v_y^*)^T$ as
+where $\textbf{F}(\textbf{u},\textbf{v})=K_vg(s)(\textbf{v}-\textbf{u})+\alpha(1-|\textbf{u}|^2)\textbf{u},$ $\textbf{G}(\textbf{a}_1,\textbf{a}_2)=K_a g(s) \textbf{a}_2$, $\tilde{\textbf{a}}_1(t)=\textbf{{a}}_1(t-\tau)$ and $\tilde{\textbf{a}}_2(t)=\textbf{a}_2(t-\tau)$.
+We set a solution of Eq (\ref{redu}) around the aligned formation $\textbf{v}_1=\textbf{v}_2=(v_x^*,v_y^*)^T$ as

-where $\mathbf{y}=(v_{1x},v_{1y},v_{2x},v_{2y})^T$, $\mathbf{y}^*=(v_{x}^*,v_{y}^*,v_{x}^*,v_{y}^*)^T$ and $\delta\mathbf{y}$ is the infinitesimal displacements from the equilibrium solution.
-Using the Taylor series expansion, the above Eq. (\ref{redu}) can be linearized about the equilibrium solution as
+where $\textbf{y}=(v_{1x},v_{1y},v_{2x},v_{2y})^T$, $\textbf{y}^*=(v_{x}^*,v_{y}^*,v_{x}^*,v_{y}^*)^T$ and $\delta\textbf{y}$ is the infinitesimal displacements from the equilibrium solution.
+Using the Taylor series expansion, the above Eq (\ref{redu}) can be linearized about the equilibrium solution as

-where $\overline{\delta\mathbf{y}}(t)=\delta\mathbf{y}(t-\tau)$.
-Here the Jacobian matrices $\mathbf{J}$ and $\mathbf{J}_\tau$ are
+where $\delta\tilde{\textbf{y}}(t)=\delta\textbf{y}(t-\tau)$.
+Here the Jacobian matrices $\textbf{J}$ and $\textbf{J}_\tau$ are

 and

 We seek exponentially growing solutions of (\ref{lineqn}) of the form